 Stephen is survived by his wife of 55 years, Edith, his sons David and Matthew, David's wife, Lauren and their children, Ryan Elisabeth, Stephen Gustaf, and Calvin Michael, and Matthew's wife Barrie and their children, William Hillery and Katherine Barrick.
 He is also survived by his brother-in-law J. Patrick Ross, sister-in-law Carri Benson, in-laws Susan and Howard Meyers and Fred Michael and Gwen Spuhler, and his nieces and nephews Sarah Ross Eagleson, Benson Ross, Blake Ross, Paul Benson, Earle Benson, Katherine Mazucca, Allison Meyers and Olivia Meyers, and his grand-nieces and nephews Lauren Ross, Katarina Benson, Sofie Benson and Patrick Ross.
 He was preceded in death by his parents, his aunt Katherine Benson, his in-laws Fred and Annette Spuhler, his sister Nancy Ross, and his brother David.

 Stephen was devoted to Christ Lutheran Church, the Charlotte Country Day School, and the Chautauqua Institution where he and his beloved family summered since 1975.
 In lieu of flowers, Memorials may be given to any of these three organizations.
-A Memorial service will be held June 18th at 2 PM at Christ Lutheran Church, 4519 Providence Road, Charlotte
+A memorial service will be held June 18th at 2 PM at Christ Lutheran Church, 4519 Providence Road, Charlotte